Pelosi Focuses On Retaking The House, Dismisses Questions About Her Leadership

 The question, of course, is whether Pelosi would have enough votes to retake the Speaker's gavel if Democrats win back control of Congress in November.

 Republicans have focused their advertising fire on Pelosi this year, and as a result, she and many Democratic candidates are hearing that question a lot.
 "You wake up each day thinking, what can I do to advance what I believe in, to make the future better.
-And then some reporter comes up and asks you: 'who are you going to vote for leader?'"
+And then some reporter comes up and asks you: 'who are you going to vote for for leader?'"
 Pelosi said.

 "The most important thing is, what does this election mean for the American people?"